mickle-ak/mockobor/subprojects/dependencies-tests/no-mocking-test/README.md

-Test, that mockobor correct works if no mocking tools (weather mockito nor easymock) in classpath.
+Test that mockobor correct works if no mocking tools (weather mockito nor easymock) in classpath.